Flowpack/Flowpack.SingleSignOn.Server/Documentation/overview.rst

 access to the single sign-on only to explicitly registered clients.
 The clients are persisted as entities inside a configured database.
 A management interface for the clients can be implemented in a custom package.

+See :doc:`sso-server` for more information about implementing a custom server application.

 Instance
 ^^^^^^^^